Archaeogenetics: East Asia

 Much work has been done to discover the extent of north-to-south and south-to-north migrations within Eastern Asia.
 Comparing the genetic diversity of northeastern groups with southeastern groups has allowed archaeologists to conclude many of the northeast Asian groups came from the southeast.
-The Pan-Asian SNP (single nucleotide polymorphism) study found “a strong and highly significant correlation between haplotype diversity and latitude,” which, when coupled with demographic analysis, supports the case for a primarily south-to-north occupation of East Asia.
+The Pan-Asian SNP (single nucleotide polymorphism) study found "a strong and highly significant correlation between haplotype diversity and latitude," which, when coupled with demographic analysis, supports the case for a primarily south-to-north occupation of East Asia.
 Archaeogenetics has also been used to study hunter-gatherer populations in the region, such as the Ainu from Japan and Negrito groups in the Philippines.
 For example, the Pan-Asian SNP study found that Negrito populations in Malaysia and the Negrito populations in the Philippines were more closely related to non-Negrito local populations than to each other, suggesting Negrito and non-Negrito populations are linked by one entry event into East Asia; although other Negrito groups do share affinities, including with Indigenous Australians.
 A possible explanation of this is a recent admixture of some Negrito groups with their local populations.

 Americas

 Archaeogenetics has been used to better understand the populating of the Americas from Asia.
 Native American mtDNA haplogroups have been estimated to be between 15 and 20 kya, although there is some variation in these estimates.
 Genetic data has been used to propose various theories regarding how the Americas were colonized.
-Although the most widely held theory suggests “three waves” of migration after the LGM through the Bering Strait, genetic data have given rise to alternative hypotheses.
+Although the most widely held theory suggests "three waves" of migration after the LGM through the Bering Strait, genetic data have given rise to alternative hypotheses.
 For example, one hypothesis proposes a migration from Siberia to South America 20–15 kya and a second migration that occurred after glacial recession.
-Y-chromosome data has led some to hold that there was a single migration starting from the Altai Mountains of Siberia between 17.2–10.1 kya, after the LGM.
-Analysis of both mtDNA and Y-chromosome DNA reveals evidence of “small, founding populations.”
+Y-chromosome data has led some to hold that there was a single migration starting from the Altai Mountains of Siberia between 17.2 and 10.1 kya, after the LGM.
+Analysis of both mtDNA and Y-chromosome DNA reveals evidence of "small, founding populations."
 Studying haplogroups has led some scientists to conclude that a southern migration into the Americas from one small population was impossible, although separate analysis has found that such a model is feasible if such a migration happened along the coasts.